On the Schr\"{o}dinger map for regular helical polygons in the hyperbolic space: A solution of ( )--( ) for Regular helical polygons in the Minkowski space

-Let us mention that we denote the filament function \eqref{eq:fila-fun-hyp} as $\psi_\theta$ when $\theta_0\neq0$ and $\psi$ for $\theta_0=0$.
-Furthermore, while working with polygonal curves, a more general form of Frenet--Serret formulas is preferred, i.e., \cite[(21)]{HozKumarVega2020} where the derivatives of the new unit space-like normal and binormal $\pp$, $\qq$, respectively, depend only on the unit time-like tangent vector $\T$ \cite{Bishop,HozKumarVega2020}.
+Let us mention that we denote \eqref{eq:fila-fun-hyp} as $\psi_\theta$ when $\theta_0\neq0$ and $\psi$ for $\theta_0=0$.
+Furthermore, while working with polygonal curves, a more general form of Frenet--Serret formulas is preferred, i.e., \cite[(21)]{HozKumarVega2020} where the derivatives of the new unit space-like normal and binormal $\pp$, $\qq$, respectively, depend only on the unit time-like tangent vector $\T$ \cite{HozKumarVega2020}.